JetBrains-Research/kotlinRMiner/README.md

 # kotlinRMiner
 [![JB Research](https://jb.gg/badges/research-flat-square.svg)](https://research.jetbrains.org/)

-A library that detects performed refactorings in code changes written in Kotlin.
+A library that detects performed refactorings in changes in Kotlin code.

 ## About
 The library is based on [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner), a tool that detects performed refactorings in code changes written in Java.